ADD-ONS / SCALES

 - Grange syndrome

-- dolichoectasia (usually in the basilar artery)
+- dolichoectasia (usually involving the basilar artery)

 - CARASIL